jpt1729/lp-kbb/JOURNAL.md

 I have designed out the PCB and the Schematic (only the keys so far) and have decided to go with a pico.

-Got pretty far but realized I was building an inverted keyboard which is exactly waht I don't want
+Got pretty far but realized I was building an inverted keyboard which is exactly what I don't want.
+Fixed it and placed the LEDs

+Hours spent: 4 hrs

+# 7/20/2025